Starting a Business in Canada

 There are many types of franchises.
 Restaurants, real estate, automotive care, tax preparation, cheque cashing, and so on.
 There is probably a franchise in your area of qualification or expertise.

 I recommend that you take the advice of a franchise advisor, who will assess your skills, training and experience and match you with a suitable franchisor.
 They may also assist you with your application, link you to a source of finance and ensure that your application runs smoothly.
-Some franchise advisors will charge you a fee up front, while some may not charge you a fee at all.
+Some franchise advisors will charge you a fee up front (in the range up to $10,000) while some may not charge you a fee at all.

 Always take the advice of an accountant and/or lawyer before signing any contracts.